-Aerospace and defense suppliers Woodward, Hexcel combining
+Woodward, Hexcel attempt to become a force in aerospace

 The combined business will be based in Fort Collins, Colorado, where Woodward has its headquarters.
 Hexcel is based in Stamford, Connecticut.

 The deal is expected to close in the third quarter.
-It still needs approval from the shareholders of both companies, as well as the required regulatory approvals.
+It still needs approval from the shareholders of both companies, as well as regulatory approvals.